QiyaoShn/JavaPractise/README.md

 # JavaPractise
 ## JavaHomework

-In 4 months this warehouse will have 5000+ lines of code.But just for practise.
+In 4 months this warehouse will have 5000+ lines of code.